bhartiroshan/om/README.md

 cd om
 ```

-### Install requirements
+### Install requirements - (Init only first time)

 ```
-sudo ./om install --requirements --platform=amazon ## or [redhat/suse/ubuntu/debian]
+sudo ./om init --platform=amazon ## or [redhat/suse/ubuntu/debian]
 ```
+- In some cases where your repos are not updated the packages installation may fail.
 - See the [requirements here](https://github.com/bhartiroshan/om/blob/master/requirements.txt).
-- In some cases where your repos are not updated these packages installation may fail.

 ## Usage